 VDHCD Management Team and Key Staff.
 The following individuals are key management positions responsible for the dayto-day operations, implementation, and monitoring of the CDBG-NDR projects.
-DHCD's relevant management structure includes:
+DHCD's relevant management structure

-Bill Shelton, Director of the Virginia DHCD

-Pam Kestner, Deputy Director of Housing

-Willie Fobbs, Associate Director of Housing Traci Munyan, Resiliency Program Manager

-Lee Hutchinson, Resiliency Program Manager
+Bill Shelton, Director of the Virginia DHCD Pam Kestner, Deputy Director of Housing Willie Fobbs, Associate Director of Housing Traci Munyan, Resiliency Program Manager Lee Hutchinson, Resiliency Program Analyst

 THE HAMPTON ROADS REGION.
 The Commonwealth of Virginia will pilot strategies to build resilience in the Hampton Roads Region of southeastern Virginia, where its citizens face recurrent flooding and the second fastest rate of SLR on the East Coast.
-This vitally important area takes its name from the large sheltered haror,"HamtonRoad" (frmely Radsead, whre fie tdalrives, Te Yrk,amesNansmon, Eizabeh,nd Laayete,onvere attheouthof te Chsapekeay.he rversextnd watery fingers into the seven cities that surround the harbor: Newport News, Hampton, Portsmouth, Norfolk, Suffolk, Chesapeake, and Virginia Beach.
+This vitally important area takes its name from the large sheltered haror, "HamtonRoad" (frmely Radsead, whre fie tdalrives, Te Yrk, amesNansmon, Eizabeh, nd Laayete, onvere attheouthof te Chsapekeay, he rversextnd watery fingers into the seven cities that surround the harbor: Newport News, Hampton, Portsmouth, Norfolk, Suffolk, Chesapeake, and Virginia Beach.
 This strategic location makes the region economically critical to the Commonwealth: it is home to both Naval Station Norfolk, the largest naval base in the world, and the Port of Virginia, the largest ship building and repair complex in US.
 Hampton Roads is a nexus of trade for the eastern third of the US and a security center for the world.
-While Virginia may not partner with federal entities for the NDRC, the military is nonetheless an informal partner, and resilience efforts are well coordinated at state. regional and local levels with military commands in Hampton Roads.
+While Virginia may not partner with federal entities for the NDRC, the military is nonetheless an informal partner, and resilience efforts are well coordinated at state, regional and local levels with military commands in Hampton Roads.

-partner with federal entities for the NDRC, the military is honetheless an informal partner, and resilience efforts are well coordinated at state, regional and local levels with military commands in Hampton Roads.
+coordinated at state, regional and local levels with military commands in Hampton Roads.
 Hampton Roads Planning District Commission (HRPDC).
 As the regional planning agency for 17 local government members, HRPDC has regularly convened localities to discuss coastal flooding and SLR adaptation since 2008.
 In March 2014, HRPDC created a Special Regional Committee on Recurrent Flooding and Sea Level Rise to foster resilience on a regional scale.
 Committee members represent Hampton Roads localities, universities, the Army Corps of Engineers, and numerous environmental organizations.
 In December 2014, the regional group approved a proposed resolution to encourage localities to adopt new freeboard requirements.
 Currently, HRPDC is developing Hampton Roads' first regional strategic plan, Envision Hampton Roads, based on extensive community input.
 The HRPDC is well-positioned to coordinate and support public participation in a regional resilience dialogue.